 Inflammation of the kidney may be produced by all those causes producing inflammation in general.
 Thus it has been known to come on after a fall producing some injury of the back.
 Sometimes it has followed long continued and violent horse exercise, particularly in hot weather; and occasionally it has been produced by the use of violent diuretics, as the oil of turpentine, cantharides, &c.
 Gouty and rheumatic individuals seem most subject to nephritis, and in them it is very liable to be induced by any exposure to cold, such as the sitting on a damp or cold seat, &c.
 Hence these affections appear to constitute the link as it were by which inflammation of the kidney is connected with calculus in that organ, this latter affection being apparently produced by the metastasis of gout and rheumatism to the kidney, more frequently than by any other cause.
-It attacks most commonly men, and at the age of manhood, and more particularly those of the sanguine and bilious temperament: Infants, however, are liable to it: particularly from the sudden chill produced in the loins by the use of the cold bath: turpentine, infusion of juniper berries, beer, the abuse of spirituous liquors, heating drinks taken immoderately; stimulating food in too great quantities produce it: acid wines also are sometimes the cause of it: It arises also from retention of urine; of the menses, suppressed perspiration, particularly if it take place suddenly: persons, who live high and are accustomed to lie much upon their backs are also liable to it: the metastasis of fever, gonorrhœa, erysipelas, likewise produce it, as also inflammation of neighbouring parts. | It may, however, be remarked, that whenever inflammation of any kind has existed in the kidney, or its neighbourhood, that organ is exceedingly apt to be left in a state of irritation, bordering perhaps on chronic inflammation, in which it seems particularly disposed to secrete lithic or oxalic acid: and hence, more especially after the age of forty, the formation of a calculus, sooner or later, is almost always the result of every inflammatory attack about the region of the kidney, whether that organ has been actually involved in it or not.
-[Age produces predisposition to disease of the urinary system; as disease of the prostate, irritable bladder, abscess and inflammation of the kidney: and disorder in one part of this system is often attended with derangement from sympathy in some other; thus abscess of the kidney produces diseased and irritable bladder, and ulceration of the kidney is a frequent consequence of calculus in the bladder.
-17
+It may, however, be remarked, that whenever inflammation of any kind has existed in the kidney, or its neighbourhood, that organ is exceedingly apt to be left in a state of irritation, bordering perhaps on chronic inflammation, in which it seems particularly disposed to secrete lithic or oxalic acid: and hence, more especially after the age of forty, the formation of a calculus, sooner or later, is almost always the result of every inflammatory attack about the region of the kidney, whether that organ has been actually involved in it or not.

-Inflammation of the kidney, in favourable cases, naturally terminates in resolution, &c. but it is also liable to be followed by all the usual consequences of inflammation in other parts of the body, such as suppuration and abscess, induration and obliteration of structure, gangrene, &c.
-[When it terminates
+Inflammation of the kidney, in favourable cases, naturally terminates in resolution, &c. but it is also liable to be followed by all the usual consequences of inflammation in other parts of the body, such as suppuration and abscess, indurated obliteration of structure, gangrene, &c.